What is Shallow Geothermal?

 Zenplumb’s Participation with Shallow Geothermal

-Zenplumb installed an Evacuated Tube Solar Hot Water System, along with a custom Flow Meter, Actuator, By-Pass and Re-Charge Assemblies to enable University’s researchers to optimise the usage of SASGHSP system.
+Zenplumb installed an Evacuated Tube Solar Hot Water System, along with custom Flow Meter, Actuator, By-Pass and Re-Charge Assemblies to enable University’s researchers to optimise the usage of SASGHSP system.

 The system can now be used in 2 configurations: